 The first objective is psychological stress among university students.
-To achieve this objective, the psychological stress scale was applied to the research sample members and the t-test was used for one sample.
-The results of this test indicate that the arithmetic mean of the scores of the research sample members, numbering (550), was (91.79), a standard deviation of (19.613), and a hypothetical mean of (90).
-When comparing the hypothetical mean of the scale with the calculated mean, it was found that the arithmetic mean of the scale is greater than the hypothetical mean.
+To achieve this objective, the psychological stress scale was administered to the research sample, and a one-sample t-test was used.
+The results of this test indicate that the arithmetic mean of the scores of the research sample, numbering 550, was 91.79, with a standard deviation of 19.613, and a hypothetical mean of 90.
+When comparing the hypothetical mean of the scale with the calculated mean, the arithmetic mean of the scale was found to be greater.
 When testing this difference, it was found that the difference was statistically significant at a significance level of (0.05), as the calculated value (2.144) was greater than the tabular value (1.96) with a degree of freedom of (549)Which indicates that the research sample (university students) have high psychological stress., as shown in Table 8.